Video Logo Retrieval based on local Features: Video Logo Retrieval via

-Suppose a candidate match $T_j$ is present before time $i$, present after time $i+n$, but is absent for times in between.
-If this interval $n$ is less than $t_{lost}$, then it is presumed that this absence is due to noise and so it is estimated to be present for the complete duration.
-Time interval (1) in Fig. \ref{Estimation_stage}.
-See time interval (3) in Fig. \ref{Estimation_stage} for an illustration.
+\textbf{The Maximum Lost Time $t_{l}$}.
+Suppose a candidate match $T_j$ is present but absent for time from $i$ to $i+t$, If the interval $t$ is less than $t_{l}$, then it is presumed that this absence is due to noise or other transient issues and it should be considered present for the complete time.